Skip to content

 2. Built-in data used by the system.

 Using the Object Tree, you can view, upload, and delete base relations.
-Unlike with models, you cannot view substructures for base relations.
+Unlike with models, you cannot view substructures for base relations in the Object Tree.

 Viewing Data